ehanahamed/ehdotfiles/hyprlandRice/README.md

  - `sof-firmware` - needed for audio to work at all
    - you might or might not need it depending on your hardware, search archwiki for more info
    - if you see "dummy output" without this, try installing it or if that doesnt work either try installing the other firmware package, i forgor (search for "sof-firmware", "audio firmware", etc in archwiki)

+### Printers & stuff

+  - `cups` - OpenPrinting CUPS (Common Unix Printing System)
+    - after installing, enable `cups.service` (`systemctl enable cups.service`)
+  - `system-config-printer` (https://github.com/OpenPrinting/system-config-printer) gui settings for CUPS

+  - for my specific printer
+    - `hplip` - for HP printers
+      - install it with pacman, and then open system-config-printer (labeled "Print Settings" in most app launchers)
+      - then setup your printer(s) and hplip will appear as an option under stuff in system-config-printer after you installed `hplip`

 ### Extra stuff